k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

   - [Creating Systems](/articles/TDM/tdm_gui/05_tdm_gui_product_window.md).

   - [Environment creation and setup](/articles/TDM/tdm_gui/07_tdm_gui_environment_overview.md) — create all environments in the TDM self-service application.
-      - Optional: Add permission sets to the environments to assign testers to these environments and define their TDM permissions.
+      - Optional: Add permission sets to the environments to assign testers to these environments; this would define their TDM permissions.
       - Note that the environments must be deployed to Fabric before creating the environments in the TDM self-service application.